-- (i) Save as disclosed in this document, within the two years preceding the date of this document: - (a) no share or loan capital of our Company or any of its subsidiaries has been issued or agreed to be issued fully or partly paid either for cash or for consideration other than cash; - (b) no Share or loan capital of our Company or any of its subsidiaries is under option or is agreed conditionally or unconditionally to be put under option; - (c) no founders or management or deferred Shares of or any debentures in our Company or any of its subsidiaries have been issued or agreed to be issued; - (d) no commissions, discounts, brokerages or other special terms have been granted in connection with the issue or sale of any capital of our Company or any of its subsidiaries; - (e) no commission has been paid or payable, except for the commission payable to the [●], for subscription of, agreeing to subscribe or procuring subscription of any shares in our Company or any of its subsidiaries; and - (f) we have no outstanding convertible debt securities. - (ii) Our Directors confirm that there has not been any interruption in the business of our Group which may have or have had a material adverse effect on the financial position of our Group in the 12 months preceding the date of this document.
+- (i) Save as disclosed in this prospectus, within the two years preceding the date of this prospectus: - (a) no share or loan capital of our Company or any of its subsidiaries has been issued or agreed to be issued fully or partly paid either for cash or for consideration other than cash; - (b) no Share or loan capital of our Company or any of its subsidiaries is under option or is agreed conditionally or unconditionally to be put under option;

+- (c) no founders or management or deferred Shares of or any debentures in our Company or any of its subsidiaries have been issued or agreed to be issued; - (d) no commissions, discounts, brokerages or other special terms have been granted in connection with the issue or sale of any capital of our Company or any of its subsidiaries: - (e) no commission has been paid or payable, except for the commission payable to the Underwriters, for subscription of, agreeing to subscribe or procuring subscription of any shares in our Company or any of its subsidiaries; and - (f) we have no outstanding convertible debt securities. - (ii) Our Directors confirm that there has not been any interruption in the business of our Group which may have or have had a material adverse effect on the financial position of our Group in the 12 months preceding the date of this prospectus. - (iii) The register of members of our Company will be maintained in the Cayman Islands by Appleby Trust (Cayman) Ltd. and a branch register of members of our Company will be maintained in Hong Kong by Computershare Hong Kong Investor Services Limited.
+Unless our Directors otherwise agree, all transfers and other documents of title of Shares must be lodged for registration with and registered by our Hong Kong Share Registrar and may not be lodged in the Cayman Islands. - (iv) No company within our Group is presently listed on any stock exchange or traded on any trading system. - (v) All necessary arrangements have been made to enable our Shares to be admitted into CCASS for clearing and settlement. - (vi) The English text of this prospectus shall prevail over the Chinese text.